mbland/wsl-websocket-crash-demo/README.md

 ```

 The paths to QT source files that follow are relative to the root of the
 PhantomJS repo at tag `2.1.1` after running `python ./build.py -d`.
-The critical
+The common
-point of each stack trace is this block from `QAbstractSocket::connectToHost`
+starting point for each stack trace is this line from
-around line 1652:
+`QAbstractSocket::connectToHost` at
+`src/qt/qtbase/src/network/socket/qabstractsocket.cpp:1652`:

 ```c++
         d->_q_startConnecting(info);